globalcve/Notas/README.md

 ## License

-Copyright © 2025 Jegly.
+Copyright © 2025 JEGLY.
 All rights reserved.

 This software is provided for personal use only.
 Redistribution, modification, or commercial use of the source code is prohibited without written permission.